 Admission Policies and Procedures, ADP

 Potential students should call the CMU Adult Degree Program Office (314-227-4400) and make an appointment with an Admissions Representative to discuss their plans and previous college coursework.
 Upon application, official transcripts from each college or university attended must be obtained.
-Applications are valid for two (2) years from the date of completion.
+Applications are valid for one (1) year from the date of completion.

 Admission Requirements (ADP)

-- Applicants must provide verification of high school graduation or GED completion.
-Applicants with fewer than 11 (eleven) non-developmental post-secondary college credit hours other than dual-credit are considered first-time freshmen and are required to submit high school transcripts.
+- Applicants with fewer than 11 (eleven) non-developmental post-secondary college credit hours other than dual-credit are considered first-time freshmen and are required to submit high school transcripts.

 - Applicants without a high school diploma may qualify for admission by passing a GED-test with a score at or above the 50th percentile.